 This was a lot of the villains including my first time on national television.
 Being on national television has changed my perspective of professionalism in the entertainment world as a performing artist.
 Since we were the biggest team of the season we always made sure we were respectful and ready to work.
 This was way bigger than winning a trophy and title at a dance competition.
 We were fighting for a chance to have our show in Vegas.

-My favorite part about AGT was meeting the celebrity judges and listening to Howie Mandel and Sharon Osbourne’s feedback of our performances.
+My favorite part about AGT was meeting the celebrity judges and listening to Howie Mandel and Sharon Osbourne’s feedback on our performances.
 Howie Mandel said, “You, without a doubt are my favorite dance troupe I’ve ever seen on America’s Got Talent.”
 I valued their critiques and opinions as they’ve witnessed thousands of dance teams live prior to watching us.
 During the semi-finals, a few villains and I snuck out the holding room to meet Steve Harvey.
-Mr. Harvey was a special guest of the semi-finals show that night.
-When I first came into encounter with Mr. Harvey he automatically recognized me and the other few villains because of our costumes.
-He told us that he seen Vegas written all over us and would pay to see watch a show like ours.
+Mr. Harvey was a special guest of the semi-finals shows that night.
+When I first encountered Mr. Harvey he automatically recognized me and the other few villains because of our costumes.
+He told us that he saw Vegas written all over us and would pay to see watch a show like ours.
 That night AOV got eliminated from the competition.
 Mr. Harvey saw our whole team backstage after the results and told us, “You guys speak Vegas!
 I’ll tell you, I ain’t never win a competition a day in my life, and I’m still a boss.”
-Despite the outcome we were very thankful for the opportunity to be seen on such a larger scale than we were used to.
+Despite the outcome, we were very thankful for the opportunity to be seen on such a larger scale than we were used to.
 America’s Got Talent was an opportunity that I will forever be thankful for.